wuspy/soro/Readme.md

 This project is primarily developed with Qt 5.6.
 The Qt Development enviornment and IDE are available from http://www.qt.io/download-open-source.

 I have decided to start taking this repository more seriously, so I'll try to update it daily.
 Just be aware shit may be weird af, disorganized, and may not work properly if it compiles.

-I eventually plan to integrate the mbed projects into here as well since some code is shared between the two.